Different Types of Logo Grids and When to Use Them

 Author

-Kwaku Amprako is a logo specialist & visual identity designer, speaker, educator, and founder of Akrivi — Shaping the future of logo and identity design.
+Kwaku Amprako is a logo design expert & visual identity designer, speaker, educator, and founder of Akrivi — Shaping the future of logo and identity design.
 Get in touch→

 What Is a Logo Grid?